nualagr/the-lord-of-the-rings-game/README.md

   * [Code Institute](https://codeinstitute.net/).
 Used to review concepts covered in preceding modules and walk-through projects.
   * [Coolors](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
 Used to choose a colour scheme.
   * [Font Awesome](https://fontawesome.com/).
 Used to source the free icons that were used for the social media links in the footer and for the mute icon.
+  * [Font Squirrel](https://www.fontsquirrel.com/tools/webfont-generator).
+Used to create the Web Font Kit for the Ringbearer font.
   * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
 Used extensively throughout the project to test the responsiveness of elements, to target and apply CSS styles during the design phase and to test the site's performance once built.
   * [Google Fonts](https://fonts.google.com/).
 Used to choose and source the fonts used throughout the site.
   * [Github](https://github.com/).
 Used to host the deployed site and used as a respository for all previous versions of the build.